So Here's the Scoop...

 - By December 10, the average holiday shopper has completed 53% of their holiday shopping.

-- 59% of retailers have already started their holiday promotions.
+- 59% of retailers start their holiday promotions by September.

 - 41% of those surveyed in the US said Black Friday was their most profitable business day last year.